2019-10-22

 For example, on my network, 192.168.100.151

-If possible, leave the secondary DNS blank, or populate in this order:
+If possible, and if the router allows, leave the secondary DNS blank.

 I leave my secondary blank, as the Pi already defaults to Google for those addresses it does not want to resolve (this was part of the Pi-Hole's original install).
 Reason: If the Pi fails or crashes (which it has never done), I want the network DNS to shut-down and not find any alternate path.
-If the Pi was offline, an the router's knew about 8.8.8.8, DNS would resolve and you would never see the Pi as offline -- you would never suspect a problem.
-I want the network to fail.
 See the end of this article for more discussion about this.

-3. Important: Save the changes by clicking this screen's SAVE or APPLY button.
+4) Important: On the router, Save the changes by clicking this screen's SAVE or APPLY button.

 Do this before moving to any other screen.